aidanelm/donnellyinitiative/README.md

 # The Donnelly Initiative

 Using Python to enhance prevention and identification of pancreatic adenocarcinomas.
-Click [here](https://aidanelm.github.io/donnellyinitiative) to view this project's Github Pages site.
+Click [here](https://aidanelm.github.io/donnellyinitiative) to view this project's GitHub Pages site.

 # Table of Contents